Heratiki/altlas/dev_plan.md

 *   **2025-04-09 (17):** Implemented several generator enhancements: Repetition Penalty (within sequence), Grammar Boost Decay, and Early Stopping (Entropy/Repetition).
 Configurable via `config.ini`.
 *   **2025-04-09 (18):** Transitioned vocabulary (`memory/vocab.json`) to language-agnostic abstract tokens (Task 14.1).
 Updated `tokenizer.py` (removed INDENT/DEDENT) and `agent_core/generator.py` (removed Python grammar/templates, added abstract grammar/templates/hint parsing). **This is a breaking change requiring model retraining (`--reset` flag).**
 *   **2025-04-10:** Implemented multi-language support (Task 19).
 Updated `executor.py` to support different programming languages based on task language.
 Created `execution_config.json` with language-specific command and file extension mappings.
 Modified `training_loop.py` to pass language information to the executor.
 Verified that the `AttemptScorer` class already had language-specific capabilities through `normalize_for_scoring` and `_evaluate_syntax` methods.
 Confirmed that `generator.py` was already using a language-agnostic approach for generating code.
 The system can now train on and execute code in various programming languages, not just Python.
+*   **2025-04-10 (2):** Started Task 16 (vLLM Integration).
+Created `llm_provider.py` module with `LLMProvider` class to abstract LLM calls.
+Implemented support for vLLM and fallback to LM Studio, configurable via new `[LLM]` section in `config.ini`.
+Migrated LLM calls in `TrainingReportGenerator` and `TrainingLoop` (for hints) to use the new provider.
+Removed old LLM call methods from `TrainingLoop`.
+*   **2025-04-10 (3):** Implemented request caching and batch interface in `LLMProvider` (Task 16.2).
+Added basic performance monitoring: latency measurement, token counting, request counters, and detailed logging (Task 16.4).
+These optimizations reduce redundant LLM calls and provide insights into LLM usage patterns.
+*   **2025-04-10 (4):** Implemented adaptive request throttling in `LLMProvider` based on average latency (Task 16.4).
+If average latency exceeds a configurable threshold, the provider delays new requests to avoid overloading the LLM server.